radioroy/ESP32-SDR/README.md

 # ESP32-SDR
-HF software-defined radio receiver based off of the ESP32 microcontroller
+HF software-defined radio receiver based off of the ESP32 microcontroller (with testing on the Uno, Nano, and ESP8266)